Suggester/Documentation/topics/unfollow.md

 Use this command to unfollow a suggestion

 ### Usage
-Use `.unfollow [suggestion ID]` in any channel the bot can read & send messages in
+Use `.unfollow [suggestion ID]` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion ID`: The ID of the suggestion you'd like to unfollow
+`suggestion ID`: The ID of the suggestion you want to unfollow

 ### Aliases
 `unsubscribe`, `unsub` and `defollow`